VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/livecoding.md

 >
 > Pattern everything
 >
 > > Tidal Cycles allows you to make patterns with code.
-It includes language for describing flexible (e.g. polyphonic, polyrhythmic, generative) sequences of sounds, notes, parameters, and all kind of information.
+It includes a language for describing flexible (e.g. polyphonic, polyrhythmic, generative) sequences of sounds, notes, parameters, and all kind of information.

 <--->